vektor-inc/vk-blocks-pro/readme.txt

 = 0.55.0 =
 [ Add function ][ Outer ] Background image repeat
-[ Bug fix ] fix can not save on some plugin using enviroment [ Specification Change ][ Headding ] delete font weight specification from Plain style
+[ Bug fix ] fix can not save on some plugin using enviroment [ Specification change ][ Headding ] delete font weight specification from Plain style

 = 0.54.2 =
 [ Bug fix ][ Slider ] Fix slider broken in page.